aercolino/secreta/README.md

 [`github:aercolino/secreta`](https://github.com/aercolino/secreta)

-+ `secreta-generate` package: a CLI command for generating a pair of RSA keys (public and private).
++ [`secreta-generate-aws`](https://github.com/aercolino/secreta-generate-aws) package: a CLI command for generating a pair of RSA keys (public and private).
-+ `secreta-generate-lambda` package, used by the `secreta-generate` package.
++ `secreta-generate-aws/lambda` package, used by the `secreta-generate-aws` package.
-+ `secreta-encrypt` package, a CLI command for encrypting configuration secrets with a public key.
++ [`secreta-encrypt`](https://github.com/aercolino/secreta-encrypt) package, a CLI command for encrypting configuration secrets with a public key.
-+ `secreta-decrypt` package, a node module for decrypting configuration secrets with a private key.
++ [`secreta-decrypt-aws`](https://github.com/aercolino/secreta-decrypt-aws) package, a node module for decrypting configuration secrets with a private key.

 **Contributors**